whorfin/SomaFM/README.md

 The main features I've added to mpv launch are robust reconnection by leveraging playlist looping, and fast start, along with pipewire support.
 Importantly, I've also fixed channel stream extraction parsing to always use the highest quality codec at the highest bitrate; previous logic was dependent on json ordering and assumed the first entry was the best, which incorrectly resulted in mp3.

+If aren't me and want to try this, try the "--nopw" flag if you aren't rocking pipewire.

 ## Installation
 Starting with version 1.5, the stable version of this program is available on PyPi and can be installed with the following command: